Physics (PHYS)

 3 Credits

-This course is designed for (although not restricted to) students wishing to pursue an Engineering degree.
-Topics include vector algebra, static equilibrium of particles and rigid bodies, and dynamics of particles and rigid bodies.
-Included for consideration are friction, impulse, momentum, work, and energy.
+This course is designed for (although not restricted to) learners wishing to pursue an Engineering or Physics degree.
+Topics include vector algebra, static equilibrium of particles and rigid bodies, moments, structural analysis, internal forces, friction, kinematics, and kinetics.
 Emphasis is placed throughout on the analysis of practical mechanics problems using free-body diagram techniques.
+The thermodynamics material that is sometimes covered in this course is covered in Phys 121 which is a pre-requisite.

 Prerequisites